SherG/sherrieg/content/blog/beat-inflation/index.md

 | cabin filter      | saline solution | tees      | light bulbs                                         |
 | tires             | make-up         | jeans     | fix-it items: duct tape, glue, nails, caulking, etc |

-It's kind of a fun exercise.
+<br/>It's kind of a fun exercise.
 Once you figure out what your non-perishables are, you can prioritize them.

 Also: think about getting some silica gel tins to keep tools and metal items free of moisture.